 None of us are huge James Mason fans; though he is at his best when there is something a bit shady about the character.
 This film is no exception.
 Mr. Mason has no problem with making Bran distasteful and weak; the result however is that you know pretty quickly that he is not a fit husband for anyone, much less the caring Jessica.
 His interactions with Rosa Senta (Cyd Charisse, in a rare dramatic role) cut immediately to the chase.
 He flirts, she puts him down, saying "If I were your wife, I'd cut your heart out!"
 The audience totally understands her reaction; we don't even need to know that Isabel can summon him with a flick of her little finger to understand that he is spineless.

 Conversely, Van Heflin as Mark Dwyer is excellent and immediately likeable.
 Sure, he falls for Jessica a bit too fast (but it is only an 108 minute film!) and he doesn't appreciate Rosa's affection for him, but he's a good man who has little use for Bran, and is upfront in his relations with the women in his life.
 Mr. Heflin, in his third appearance with Ms. Stanwyck (they had already appeared together in B.F.'s Daughter and The Strange Love of Martha Ivers) , shows an easy relationship with his co-star.
 There is an equality and regard in their relationship that (appropriately) is not present with Mr. Mason.
+Part of the reason that Mr. Heflin's character is so attractive is the regard with which he is held by Rosa Senta.
+She's loved him since childhood, but she is also a woman with a regard for herself.
+She won't accept him as a second choice.
+His honesty towards her; her response to their conversations make both characters attractive.

 Let's also acknowledge that the women in this film are remarkable for their solidarity.
 Sure, Isabel and Felice Backett (aka "The Amazon", played by Beverly Michaels) are heinous people, but the interactions that Jessie has with Helen Lee (Nancy Davis) and Rosa, and the love that Nora has for her daughter demonstrate that not every female discussion results in a catfight.
 These women are protective of Jessie.
 Ms. Davis, (in her first screen role; she was on the set of this film when she met her future husband, Ronald Reagan), says it best, when she decries the belief "that [women] aren't capable of affection for one another and honest friendship."
 Rosa, Nora, and Helen show the depth of female friendships.
-(TCM article)
+(TCM article) Beverly Michaels was also appearing on the big screen for the first time.
+She was married to the film's producer Voldemar Vetluguin at the time (the marriage would end in 1952).
+She only appeared in 11 films (3 of them uncredited), but she's quite good in this small but memorable role.
+After her divorce, she married again, to screenwriter/director Russell Rouse.
+They were married for over 30 years, until his death, and had two children (their son Christopher is an editor).
+She died in 2007, at the age of 78, by which time she had become something of a cult figure as a noir-ish bad girl.

 As is often the case, Mr. Mason and Ms. Stanwyck were not the first choices for the Bournes - Fred MacMurray and Claudette Colbert were the considered first.
 This would also be Gale Sondergaard's final film for 20 years - she and her husband Herbert Biberman were blacklisted; they moved to New York City where she was able to get work on Broadway.
 Finally, in 1969, she returned to the big and small screen (AFI catalog) with the film Slaves (directed by her husband) and the TV show It Takes a Thief.
+We'll leave you with the trailer to this excellent film.

+The four Marx Brothers enter film and the sound era with The Cocoanuts (1929).
+The plot, such as it is, (based on their Broadway musical, with a book by George F. Kaufman and music & lyrics by Irving Berlin) focuses on the brothers' antics in The Cocoanuts hotel in Florida.
+As hotel manager Mr. Hammer (Groucho Marx) tries to woo the wealthy Mrs. Potter (Margaret Dumont), Penelope (Kay Francis) has her eyes on Mrs. Potter's necklace.
+Let's just admit from the start that there is precious little plot here.
+There's a jewel robbery, as well as our requisite young lovers (Mary Eaton as Polly Potter and Oscar Shaw as Bob) who are being thwarted by Mrs. Potter.
+But it's all superfluous to the antics of Harpo, Chico, and Groucho (Zeppo gets to play straight man to Groucho in a couple of scenes).
+Some of the routines can go on perhaps a bit longer than perhaps they should; regardless, it's still the Marx Brothers, and they are hilarious.
 This was the Marx Brothers' first talking film - they had done a silent short (Humor Risk, which has since been lost) in 1921.
 The Cocoanuts film sticks very closely to the original musical, which was on Broadway from December 1925 to August 1926 (and revived for a week in 1927).
 So, while you have a lot of Marx Brothers' routines, you also have chorus girls kicking up their heels.
 While the Brothers were filming The Cocoanuts at the Paramount Studio in Astoria, New York, they were also appearing on Broadway in Animal Crackers.
 They were literally running from the sound stage to the 44th Street Theatre in time for the evening performance.
 (TCM article).

 Perhaps one of the funniest sequences in the film involves Groucho, Chico, Harpo, Kay Francis and several doors.
 It's the kind of bedroom farce routine that would inspire plays like Noises Off and The Play That Goes Wrong.
 The scene is impeccably timed, and in only her second screen role Kay Francis is a perfect foil for the routine.
 Unlike Margaret Dumont, she doesn't just let the mayhem happen around her.
 She reacts and participates.
 It's an crazily funny routine, and even moves a bit of the sparce plot forward.
 If you are only used to Ms. Francis as the suffering lady, take a look at her here and get a whole new view of her range.

+The film is, of course, bound to the limitations of the new sound process.
+Any scenes that involve talking are tied to a location with a microphone.
+In one scene, in which Hammer is reading a document to Chico, the actors had to use water- soaked paper so it wouldn't crackle.
+Musical numbers (of which there are many) are performed to an off-stage orchestra.
 A highlight of this film (and most of the Brothers' films) is an interlude in which Harpo plays the harp.
 Watching him play is so enjoyable - you watch his face change as he plays; he becomes one with the beautiful music.
-Mr. Marx was pretty much a self-taught harpist (see this article from Vanity Fair in 1926 in which Alexander Woollcott discusses Harpo's playing) - his fingering is all wrong for a trained harpist.
+Mr. Marx was pretty much a self-taught harpist (see this article from Vanity Fairin 1926 in which Alexander Woollcott discusses Harpo's playing) - his fingering is all wrong for a trained harpist.
 Regardless, his music is beautiful, and the audience is given a moment of calm to catch one's breath before the next onslaught of mania.

 Though the film did not get great reviews (AFI catalog), and the Marx Brothers were highly displeased with it (so much so that they attempted to purchase the negative from Paramount, so they could destroy it), the film made nearly $2 million.
 This resulted in a total of five films made with Paramount, after which the three Marx Brothers moved on to MGM.
 We'll leave you with a trailer from the film: